Lhasa Tibetan: Writing system

 Tibetan is written with an Indic script, with a historically conservative orthography that reflects Old Tibetan phonology and helps unify the Tibetan-language area.
 It is also helpful in reconstructing Proto Sino-Tibetan and Old Chinese.

 Wylie transliteration is the most common system of romanization used by Western scholars in rendering written Tibetan using the Latin alphabet (such as employed on much of this page), while linguists tend to use other special transliteration systems of their own.
 As for transcriptions meant to approximate the pronunciation, Tibetan pinyin is the official romanization system employed by the government of the People's Republic of China, while English language materials use the THL transcription system.
 Certain names may also retain irregular transcriptions, such as Chomolungma for Mount Everest.

+Tibetan orthographic syllable structure is (C1C2)C3(C4)V(C5C6) Not all combinations are licit.

 Phonology

 The following summarizes the sound system of the dialect of Tibetan spoken in Lhasa, the most influential variety of the spoken language.

+The structure of a Lhasa Tibetan syllable is relatively simple; no consonant cluster is allowed and codas are only allowed with a single consonant.
+Vowels can be either short or long, and long vowels may further be nasalized.
+Vowel harmony is observed in two syllable words as well as verbs with a finite ending.

+Also, tones are contrastive in this language, where at least two tonemes are distinguished.
+Although the four-tone analysis is favored by linguists in China, DeLancey (2003) suggests that the falling tone and the final [k] or [ʔ] are in contrastive distribution, describing Lhasa Tibetan syllables as either high or low.